-The Company is also taking significant measures to mitigate the financial and operational impacts of COVID-19 and improve its liquidity through cost reduction and cash conservation measures.
-Some of these measures include the following:

-- Reduced Capital Expenditures The Company has identified approximately \$515 million of capital expenditure reductions, comprised of approximately \$345 million of reduction opportunities from planned 2020 non-newbuild capital expenditures and is currently finalizing documentation to further reduce its capital expenditures for newbuild related payments by approximately \$170 million (which reduction does not take into account the impact on timing of payments in connection with newbuilds as a result of the potential delays in ship deliveries discussed above).
-Upon completion, the Company does not expect any newbuild-related payments to have an impact on its liquidity until April 2021. - Reduced Ship Operating Expenses The Company has also identified various projects and initiatives to reduce its ship operating costs, which it expects will result in reduced cash outflows and cost savings.
-The Company is undertaking meaningful reductions in ship operating expense including food, fuel, insurance, port charges and reduced crew manning of vessels during the suspension, resulting in lower crew payroll expense.
-The majority of the vessels in the Company's fleet are transitioning to cold layup1, to further reduce operating expenses during the suspension. - Reduced Selling, General and Administrative Expenses Cost savings initiatives to reduce selling, general and administrative expenses already implemented include the significant reduction or deferral of marketing expenditures, the implementation of a company-wide hiring freeze, the introduction of a temporary shortened work week and reduced work hours with a commensurate 20% salary reduction for shoreside team members, a pause in the Company's 401(k) matching contributions and corporate travel freezes for shoreside employees.
-Further, as part of the Company's ongoing strategy to improve its ability to sustain the long-term health of the business and to preserve financial flexibility during the COVID-19 crisis, the Company has furloughed approximately 20% of the Company's shoreside employees through October 25, 2020, subject to change based on business needs.
-While on furlough, employees will not receive salary or hourly wages, but will continue to receive health benefit coverage if they currently participate in a Company sponsored plan.
+We have also undertaken several proactive cost reduction and cash conservation measures to mitigate the financial and operational impacts of COVID-19, through the reduction of capital expenditures as well as a reduction in operating expenses, including ship operating expenses and selling, general and administrative expenses.
+Cost savings initiatives to reduce selling, general and administrative expenses already implemented include the significant reduction of deferral of marketing expenditures, the implementation of hiring freezes, a 20% salary or hours reduction for shoreside team members, a pause in our 401(k) matching contributions and corporate travel freezes for shoreside employees.
+Further, as part of our ongoing strategy to improve its ability to sustain the long-term health of the business and to preserve financial flexibility during the COVID-19 crisis, we have furloughed certain shoreside employees, subject to change based on business needs.
+While on furlough, employees will not receive salary or hourly wages, but will continue to receive health benefit coverage if they currently participate in a Company-sponsored plan.